 The residency program schedule affords time for you to participate in such experiences.
 In addition, residents are encouraged to work with the global health advisors in developing an international experience of their own.

-Roughly a third of all residents will participate in an international experience while in our residency.
+Many residents will participate in an international experience while in our residency.
 As part of their outpatient rotations, residents also will work in the Nemours Pediatric Refugee Clinic located on the Jefferson Campus.
 There they will become the medical home for various populations seeking a new life in the United States.